 Johannes Vermeer is one of the most famous Dutch 17th-century artists.
 Although he is known worldwide today, his life and work are still veiled in mystery.
 Vermeer was almost entirely unknown for two hundred years after his death, leaving only 34 (confirmed) artworks behind him.
 He was one of the first painters in art history who started experimenting with the camera in his work.
 With Rijksmuseum preparing the largest-ever exhibition about Johannes Vermeer in spring 2023, it’s an excellent opportunity to learn more about that fascinating artist.

 Johannes Vermeer was born in 1632 and lived most of his life in the small Dutch town of Delft.
-He lived during the Dutch Golden Age, the time when the economy, art and science flourished in the Netherlands.
+He lived during the 17th century, the time when the economy, art and science flourished in the Netherlands.

 Born in a Protestant family, after marrying Catharina Bolenes, who was a Catholic, he converted to Catholicism.
 His mother-in-law probably conditioned that to agree with the marriage.
 She was pretty wealthy, so Vermeer and his family eventually moved into her house in Delft.
 Catharina and Johannes had fifteen children.